Zarah679/Zarah679/README.md

 - 👋 Hi, I’m @Zarah679
 - 👀 I’m interested in Python and web dev
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently learning fullstack development
 - 💞️ I’m looking to collaborate on anything tech related
 - 📫 How to reach me Zarahsada@gmail.com